paprikati/paprikati.github.io/_posts/2020-12-28-gcp-point-in-time.md

 # How did we get here?

-At GoCardless, we have an ancillary service that runs on a CloudSQL powered MySQL instance.
+At GoCardless, we have a service that runs on a CloudSQL powered MySQL instance.
 Something had *gone wrong* and we needed to recover some deleted data, ideally 'just before' it was deleted.
 GCP provides two backup types: a scheduled one and a 'point in time' one.
 We tried restoring from one of the scheduled daily backups as a starting point, but that failed instantly.
 Instead, we started looking at 'point in time recovery'.
 To do this, we needed to provide a location in the binary log file.

 # A binary log file, you say?